lucky-vaishnav/LLD/02-Design Patterns/readme.md

 That's actually a **stronger senior-level answer** than forcing a pattern into the design.

 ---
-That will also tell us whether any of these 14 patterns need to be revisited before your interview.
+That will also tell us whether any of these 14 patterns need to be revisited before any interview.